What is it to be Oneself? aims to hold space for young people in secondary school to explore their multiple and fluid identities.

 Presented in print and digital versions, the resource features critical questions, creative exercises, sources of support and a short story by Alexis Pauline Gumbs.
 It folds out into a poster designed by Jade de Montserrat which combines a quote from the 19th century abolitionist Sojourner Truth with the Progress Pride flag.
 This juxtaposition stresses how historical struggles can provide sustenance for contemporary campaigns.

-The artist has created a selection of music to accompany Cracks in the Curriculum: What is it to be Oneself? and a series of recommendations for further study.
+The artist has created a selection of music to accompany Cracks in the Curriculum: What is it to be Oneself?

 With special thanks to Sai Murray and Annick Météfia, Voices that Shake!, Allana Grant Mermaids UK, Lukasz Konieczka, Mosaic LGBT+ Young Persons’ Trust, Sabrina Jones, Chloe Filani and Kate Thackara.